Professional Indemnity Insurance (PII) Coverage

 - paramedics and ambulance officers

-- allied health professionals - physiotherapist, podiatrists, psychologists
+- allied health professionals - physiotherapists, podiatrists, psychologists

 - alternative or natural therapists - acupuncture, aromatherapy, naturopathy, massage and reflexology